ZyKaiyZ/Short-Term-Memory-Game/README.md

 # short-term-memory-game

-Short-Term-Memory-Game is a Python project that implements a simple memory game.
+short-term-memory-game is a Python project that implements a simple memory game.
 The game presents random strings to the player, and the player needs to input the same string within a certain time limit to earn points.
 The game keeps track of the player's correct and incorrect answers.

 ## Execution

-To run the Short-Term-Memory-Game, follow these steps:
+To run the short-term-memory-game, follow these steps:

 1. Make sure you have Python installed on your system.
 2. Download or clone the project repository.